JiawangBian/SC-SfMLearner-Release/README.md

     }

 ## Preamble
 This codebase was developed and tested with python 3.6, Pytorch 1.0.1, and CUDA 10.0 on Ubuntu 16.04.
 It is based on [Clement Pinard's SfMLearner implementation](https://github.com/ClementPinard/SfmLearner-Pytorch).

-## Updates
+## Updates (Compared with NeurIPS version)
-Note that this is an updated and improved version, see the original version in 'Release / NeurIPS Version' for reproducing results in paper.
-Compared with NerIPS version, we
+Note that this is an updated and improved version, find the original version in 'Release / NeurIPS Version' for reproducing the results reported in our paper.
+Compared with NeurIPS version, we
-(1) Change networks by using Resnet18 and Resnet50 pretrained model for encoder.
+(1) Change networks by using Resnet18 and Resnet50 pretrained model (on ImageNet) for depth and pose encoders.
-(2) We add 'auto_mask' by Monodepth2.
+(2) We add 'auto_mask' by Monodepth2 to remove stationary points.

 ## Prerequisite